flelli/slack-integrations/NAGIOS.md

 # Synopsis
 Usage: `slack-nagios-alert.sh [OPTIONS]`, where `[OPTIONS]` are as follows:
 * `-U <SLACK WEBHOOK URL>`: the URL of the Slack webkhook.
-See below on how to get one
+See [README.md](README.md) on how to get one
-* `-t <SLACK TEAM>`: the slack team name.
+* `-t <SLACK TEAM>`: the Slack team name.
 This is the first part of the Slack URL you use (i.e. if your Slack is at `myrockingteam.slack.com` then the team name to use here is `myrockingteam`)
-* `-c <SLACK CHANNEL>`: the Slack channel name (without the leading '#', e.e. \"monitoring\" for using the \"#monitoring\" channel).
+* `-c <SLACK CHANNEL>`: the Slack channel or target user name.
+For channels don't forget to add the leading '#' while for individual users add the leading '#'.
+For example "#monitoring" will send the message to the "#monitoring" channel, while "@johndoe" will send it to the "jondoe" user.
 This may be ignored if the Slack webhook is configured for a fixed channel.
-* `-u <SLACK USER>`: the user to display as the message sender on Slack (i.e. \"nagios\").
+* `-u <SLACK USER>`: the user to display as the message sender on Slack (i.e. "nagios").
 This may be ignored if the Slack webhook is configured for a fixed user.
+You can also declare it as "nagios@server"
+* `-v <MESSAGE VERBOSITY>`: allowed values are `DETAILED` (for long, multi section/attachments message), `COMPACT` (for a message with just the headline and main section/attachment), `ONELINE` (for a message with just the headline).
+Default value: `DETAILED`
-* `-W <NAGIOS TYPE>`: set it to `HOST` if it's an host notification or `SERVICE` if it's a service notification
+* `-I <NAGIOS ITEM TYPE>`: pass `HOST` if it's an host notification or `SERVICE` if it's a service notification
-* `-Y <NAGIOS NOTIFICATION TYPE>`: the notification type (i.e. `PROBLEM`) coming from Nagios
+* `-Y <NAGIOS NOTIFICATION TYPE>`: the notification type (i.e. `PROBLEM`) coming from Nagios.
+This should be the value of Nagios `$NOTIFICATIONTYPE$`
-* `-H <NAGIOS HOST NAME>`: the host name coming from Nagios (i.e. `nagios.example.com`)
+* `-H <NAGIOS HOST NAME>`: the host name coming from Nagios (i.e. `someserver.example.com`).
+This is the host the notification is about, not the Nagios server
-* `-A <NAGIOS HOST IP ADDRESS>`: this is the host IP address coming from Nagios
+* `-A <NAGIOS HOST IP ADDRESS>`: this is the host IP address coming from Nagios.
+This is the host the notification is about, not the Nagios server
 * `-S <NAGIOS SERVICE NAME>`: the service name the notification is about
 * `-X <NAGIOS STATE>`: the Nagios issue severity and can be `CRITICAL`, `WARNING`, `OK`.
 This will also determine the colors used in the Slack message
 * `-M <NAGIOS OUTPUT>`: the service or host output message coming Nagios (i.e. an error message)
-* `-T <NAGIOS TIMESTAMP>`: the message timestamp coming from Nagios
+* `-T <NAGIOS TIMESTAMP>`: the message event timestamp coming from Nagios
-* `-Q <NAGIOS SERVER BASE URL>`: the base URL of the Nagios server.
+* `-Q <NAGIOS SERVER BASE URL>`: the base URL of the Nagios server, **including the trailing slash**.
+Example: `http://nagios.example.com/nagios/`.
 This is used to build URLs in the notification message that can be clicked to access the Nagios page for the problem.
-This DNS name may be a private name, in this case just remember that the back link will work only when connected to the private network that resolves that DNS name
+You can set the host part as a DNS name or IP address.
+It may be a private IP or name, in this case just remember that the back link will work only when connected to the private network that resolves the host name or IP

 Examples are provided below along with the resulting screenshots.